Bee-Lab/BeelabRecaptcha2Bundle/Resources/doc/index.md

     enabled: false
 ```

-If your PHP environment has restrictions about `file_get_contents()` making HTTP requests you can use another `RequestMethod` from Google's Recaptcha library.
+If your PHP environment has restrictions about `file_get_contents()` making HTTP requests,
+you can use another `RequestMethod` from Google's Recaptcha library.

 Currently this Bundle supports the default `Post` and `CurlPost` methods.
-You can use the later by adding in your `config.yml`:
+You can use the latter by adding in your `config.yml`:

 ``` yaml
 # app/config/config.yml